Are you making as much money as you should be? If not, Underearners Anonymous can help you.

 “Debtors Anonymous helped me to operate on a cash basis without credit cards, but it didn’t help me earn more money when I had shortfalls of cash flow,” says Alvin D., who has been a member of UA for 10 years.
 “I joined UA because it helped me earn the extra money I was no longer incurring on credit cards.”

-Since the first UA meeting in Manhattan in 2005, the fellowship has grown and expanded to Canada, Colombia, Denmark, Iran, Israel, and the 50 United States.
+Since the first UA meeting in Manhattan in 2005, the fellowship has grown and expanded to Canada, Colombia, Denmark, Iran, Israel, and all 50 of the United States.

 Helping People Get on Their Feet

 “One patient was homeless and living under a bridge when he came to me,” says McGee, who is not affiliated with the UA program and treats clients independently in private therapy.
 “Now he is an attorney, a jujitsu master, a landlord, and married!”